MulleWeb/MulleCurl/README.md

 ```

 Notable is the simple interface.
 Instead of `-dataWithContentsOfURL:error:` it
-is just `-dataWithContentsOfURLString:`.
+is just `-dataWithContentsOfURLWithString:`.
 You don't have to wrap the string
 into an NSURL and the NSError can be retrieved later
 if required.

-The [MulleFoundation](/MulleFoundation/MulleFoundation) adds a `NSURL`
+[MulleWeb](/MulleWeb/MulleWeb) adds a `NSURL` interface for convenience.
-interface as a convenience.

 ## Build